 |Feb 2016.
 The general mess of Aβ.
 New

 meta-analysis shows no relationship between

-human brain's AD.
+not reflect aging human AD.

 |Sep 2015.
 The quest for the structure of β-amyloid (new work published in ChemPhysChem)|